 The process starts with an editor reviewing the script and picking out the best parts for the captioner to work on.
 The editor then sends the script along with the video footage to the captioner who will have to translate the dialogue into text.

 This is done by typing it directly over the video or using software that allows them to type over the video.
 Once the captioning has been completed, the editor reviews the final product and makes any necessary changes before sending it back to the client.

 - Attention to detail: Captions must be accurate and consistent.
 You may have to read through multiple scripts to find errors.

 - Ability to work under pressure: Since captions can take time, you will often be working on tight deadlines.

-- Good communication skills: It’s important that you communicate clearly with clients and other employees so they know what you’re doing at all times.
+- Good communication skills: You must communicate clearly with clients and other employees so they know what you’re doing at all times.

 - An understanding of grammar and punctuation

 While comparing with transcription, Captioning is a little tedious task because captioners are responsible for creating captions for videos that include closed captions.
 They do this by dividing transcribed texts into time-coded pieces for display on digital screens such as TVs, computer monitors, smartphones, tablets, etc.